Content KPIs

 Followers – on Twitter, for example – are important.
 But what do they actually achieve?

-First of all, your goals must be clear
+Firstly, your goals must be clear

-Which key figures are "the right ones" for you depends on your goals.
+Which key figures are “the right ones” for you depends on your goals.
 It would go too far to explain the topic of company goals at this point.
-So let's keep it brief: They should be formulated as "SMART" as possible.
-This abbreviation stands for specific, measurable, achievable, result-oriented and time-bound.
-For example, your stated goal is not "more sales".
+So let’s keep it brief: They should be formulated as “SMART” as possible.
+This abbreviation stands for specific, measurable, achievable, result-orientated and time-bound.
+For example, your stated goal is not “more sales”.
 Instead, your goal states exactly how much more turnover you want to achieve by when and in what way.
 Based on this, your further considerations look something like this:

 • What do you want or need to achieve in the short, medium and long term?